IntelligentServiceLab/Static-API-Mashup-Ecosystem-Analysis/README.md

 > Mingdong Tang, Wenquan Lei, and Sixian Lian. **A K-Core Analysis to Large-Scale Web Api Collaboration Networks**. *International Conference on Service Science (ICSS)*.
 IEEE, pp. 90-95, 2020.
 [PDF](https://pan.baidu.com/s/19l4qz0u1nOfoPpDcW96i5g?pwd=kang)
 ## Dataset Description
 The Web API and Mashup dataset is crawled from [ProgrammableWeb.com](https://www.programmableweb.com/).
 More details can be referred to another [github repository](https://github.com/IntelligentServiceLab/Web-Service-Crawler).

+**Note that**: Because there is no provider information on Web APIs in the current datasets, we omiit the charts related to providers of Web APIS.

 ## Codes and Experimental Charts
 ### Paper One：API-Mashup Ecosystem
 Charts | Codes | Charts | Codes